bulletmark/pacpush/README.md

 on any remote machine you are pushing to (because all required options are passed from the client).

-You may want to change `--aur-build-dir` setting which is the location of your AUR helpers download/build directory.
-This is the directory from which AUR packages are rsync'd from the local host to remote hosts.
-`--aur-build-dir` can be set to a single directory string, or a list of directories by inserting a "`;`" between multiple directory names.
+You may want to change the `--aur-build-dir` setting which is the location of your AUR helpers download/build directory.
+This is the directory from which AUR packages are rsync'd from the local host to remote hosts. `--aur-build-dir` can be set to a single directory string, or a list of directories by inserting a "`;`" between multiple directory names.
 Ensure that `--aur-build-dir` is set to, or at least contains, the build directory your AUR helper uses.
 Directories which don't exist are ignored.

 **Example Settings**